Overview

 Understanding the Current Feedback Landscape

-To map existing feedback mechanisms and identify critical gaps and pain points for Product Managers.
+To map existing feedback mechanisms and identify critical gaps and pain points for Stakeholders.

 • Q1:

-How are product managers currently collecting, processing, and utilizing user feedback across various channels?
+How are stakeholders currently collecting, processing, and utilizing user feedback across various channels?

 • Q2: